giantswarm/legal/terms.md

 11.1 Giant Swarm shall be liable under these Terms only in accordance with the provisions set out under Clauses 12.1.1 to 12.1.5.

 11.1.1 Giant Swarm shall be unrestrictedly liable for losses caused intentionally or with gross negligence by Giant Swarm, its legal representatives or senior executives and for losses caused intentionally by other assistants in performance.
-In respect of gross negligence of other assistants in performance Giant Swarm’s liability shall be as set forth in the provisions for simple negligence in Clause 12.1.5.
+In respect of gross negligence of other assistants in performance Giant Swarm's liability shall be as set forth in the provisions for simple negligence in Clause 12.1.5.

 11.1.2 Giant Swarm shall be unrestrictedly liable for death, personal injury or damage to health caused by the intent or negligence of Giant Swarm, its legal representatives or assistants in performance.